aditi-malav/Gradeops/README.md

 OCR text is split into question-wise answers using regular expressions instead of an LLM.

-This makes routing extremely fast, predictable, and completely free of API costs.
+This makes routing fast, predictable, and completely free of API usage.

 ---

 ### Local Semantic Grading

-Student answers are graded locally using Sentence Transformers (`all-MiniLM-L6-v2`) and cosine similarity against rubric criteria and expected answers.
+Student answers are graded locally using Sentence Transformers and cosine similarity against rubric criteria and expected answers.

-This eliminates per-answer API calls and supports criterion-level partial marking with explainable feedback.
+This eliminates per-answer API calls while supporting:

+- Criterion-level scoring
+- Partial marking
+- Confidence scores
+- Detailed feedback

 ---